SaurabhPotdar/Java-Demos/Java/src/main/java/com/cg/java/stream/Stream.md

 System.out.println(namesFlatStream);  //[Jeff, Bezos, Bill, Gates, Mark, Zuckerberg]
 ```

-6. **Search** - All search operations are terminal
+6. **Search**</br>
-findFirst, findAny, anyMatch are shortcircuit operators.
+All search operations are terminal. findFirst, findAny, anyMatch are shortcircuit operators.
 If the order dosent matter it is better to use findAny.</br>
 allMatch(all elements should satisfy condition), noneMatch are not shortcircuit operators so they will continue forever for infinite stream
 ```
 List<Integer> intList = Arrays.asList(2, 4, 5, 6, 8);